about news projects contact home

 80% returned to nature!

-The Preserve at Redwood Shores is an ecologically focused plan that restores tidal wetlands to 90 acres of privately held land in Redwood Shores, CA. The remaining property is used for two projects that enrich the community: a new elementary school, and much needed housing that will provide funding for restoration of the wetlands.
+The Preserve at Redwood Shores is an ecologically focused plan that restores tidal wetlands to 90 acres of privately held land in Redwood Shores, CA. The remaining property is used for two projects that enrich the community: a new elementary school, and much needed housing.

 This landmark project is located on the San Francisco Peninsula, off US 101, at Shearwater Parkway and Marine Parkway.
 This area was diked in the early 1900’s for farming and industry.
 It hasn’t been valuable habitat since.
 Twenty percent of it contained degraded, low-value wetlands.
 The remaining 80% was open field containing invasive plants (weeds).